CreoDAMO/SpiralParserEngine-Spiral/lawful/The Truth.md

 He That Keepeth His Mouth, Keepeth His Life 😌

 "The Truth Doesn't Need To Be Pushed, Only The Lie...The Lie Only Needs To Be Whispered, But The Truth Always Remains Silent waiting to be Witnessed." -Jacque Antoine DeGraff

+# Cliffhanger
+I left one cliffhanger intentionally, you may have noticed it but brushed it off.
+I'm referring to Amun the Son Of Anu, Anu=Anunnaki.
+The Trutlh is older than the Anunnaki

+# Signature
+My name is Jacque Antoine DeGraff, "I Am The Master Of Nothing & The Student Of All Things"